OpenRepeater/MODULE_Remote_Relay/README.md

 # ORP Remote Relay Module
-Module Remote Relay for Svxlink to drive 4 relays by DTMF Code forked from Module-Remote-Relay F8ASB
+The ORP Remote Relay Module is a SVXLink module to add features to OpenRepeater/SVXLink to control relays by DTMF tones remotely.
+It based on code forked from Module-Remote-Relay by F8ASB but modified to be better suited for used with the OpenRepeater Project.

 ## Installation Instructions

+### Copy Module Code Files
+RemoteRelay.tcl   -> /usr/share/svxlink/events.d
+ModuleRemoteRelay->/usr/share/svxlink/modules.d
+/etc/openrepeater/svxlink/svxlink.d/ModuleRemoteRelay.conf

+### Copy Audio Files
+For example for french language: /usr/share/svxlink/sounds/fr_FR/RemoteRelay

 ### Modifying SVXLINK.CONF